Blog Posts

 ‘Windows and other openings must be constructed to prevent the accumulation of dirt.
 Those which can be opened to the outside environment must where necessary be fitted with insect-proof screens which can be easily removed for cleaning.’

-As such, if your business is involved in the production of food, you are required to have insect screens.
+As such, if your business is preparing food, you are required to have insect screens.

 What is a Fly Screen?